Alcantor/LotusECU-T4e/README.md

 	4. ./t4e.py -o ifp
 	5. ./flasher.py -o vfp
 	6. ./flasher.py -o e -b 1
+	7. ./flasher.py -o vb -b 1
-	7. ./flasher.py -o p -b 1
+	8. ./flasher.py -o p -b 1
-	8. ./flasher.py -o v -b 1
+	9. ./flasher.py -o v -b 1
-	9. ./flasher.py -o r
+	10. ./flasher.py -o r

 	To 1: Download the ECU like cybernet does.
 	To 2: Backup, backup, backup...
 	To 3: Tune your engine!
-	To 4: Install the flasher into the RAM *
+	To 4: Install the flasher into the RAM. *
 	To 5: Verify the flasher itself.
-	To 6: Erase the calibration block *** [TESTED] ***
+	To 6: Erase the calibration block. *** [TESTED] ***
+	To 7: Verify the erasure.
-	To 7: Program the calibration block *** [QUIRK: Need 3-4 Cycles to work] *** To 8: Verify the calibration block
+	To 8: Program the calibration block. *** [QUIRK: Need 3-4 Cycles to work] *** To 9: Verify the calibration block.
-	To 9: Reset
+	To 10: Reset.

 *: This use a little hack (Stack Overwrite) to gain control, retry 4-5 times if it fails.